-NYC Eboarding was officially founded in November 2016 through various Boosted group rides and has become a community of over 850 electric skateboard enthusiasts in the New York metropolitan area.
-We connect members to participate in group rides, demos, festivals and other events as well as group discussions about all aspects of eboarding and similar PEVs.
+NYC Eboarding was officially founded in November 2016 through Boosted's group rides and has become a community of hundreds of electric skateboard enthusiasts in the New York metropolitan area.
+We connect members to participate in group rides, demos, and discussions about all aspects of eboarding and similar PEVs.
 Our community also advocates for clear and fair traffic laws that are inclusive of electric skateboards.

-To contact us, email email@example.com or fill out the form below.
+To contact us, fill out the form below.

 Riding in New York City traffic can be dangerous, so to ensure the safety of riders and to avoid being a public nuisance, we strongly recommend learning and practicing the following guidelines before attending a group ride.